On the good life

 When Asaph begins that encounter, the wicked are secure while he’s on slippery ground.
 When he emerges from it, the wicked are on slippery ground while he’s secure.
 But dramatic as that shift is, it’s only his perspective that changes.
 His outward situation remains the same.
 Still, he sees that—for all their wealth, ease, and acclaim—the wicked don’t know peace.
 What truly makes life good is God’s presence, his shelter, his power enabling his people to please him, and the peace that comes with it.

 Delighting in you, Lord, I look to you alone for blessing.
-Thank you for holding onto me when I’m tempted to seek wealth over you.
+Thank you for holding onto me when I’m tempted to seek wealth instead of you.
 Your hold on me matters more than mine on you.
-Help me live always in your presence, protection, and power, enjoying the peace that goes with it.
+Help me live always in your presence, protection, power, and peace.
 Amen.

 Who have I in heaven but you?